gammapy/gammapy/docs/user-guide/references.rst

     1D Analysis
       1D analysis or spectral analysis where data are reduced to a simple 1D geometry along the reconstructed energy axis.
-In Cherenkov astronomy, this is classically performed with an OFF background measurement [Piron2001]_.
+In Cherenkov astronomy, this is classically performed with an OFF background measurement, see WStat.

     3D Analysis
       3D analysis or cube analysis, where data are reduced to a 3D cube with